Predictability Begins with a Clear Definition of Done

 Without a clear Definition of Done, each of these becomes its own version of reality.

-Context Is Scattered Everywhere
+Context Is Scattered Eeverywhere

 Important context does exist, but it is fragmented across: